ACMClassCourses/Arch2022-Notes/W2D2/note_xjq.md

 - reads are always in stage 2
 - writes are always in stage 5

-However,If the instruction is executed out of order, this will cause a problem.
+However, if the instruction is executed out of order, this will cause a problem.

 #### solution